 Unity College has an unwavering commitment to nurturing students into well-rounded, confident, and knowledgeable global citizens.
-We believe in encourage a school environment which fosters a sense of belonging, stability and happiness by setting high standards and by providing learning opportunities that enable students to be responsible and accountable.
+We believe in encouraging a school environment which fosters a sense of belonging, stability and happiness by setting high standards and by providing learning opportunities that enable students to be responsible and accountable.
 As part of this, we believe that teachers should explicitly and continuously teach, and model clearly stated expected positive behaviours which are “age and stage appropriate and relevant.”

 We focus on positively shaping the future of the young people in our care: the way they think and perceive themselves and others and the world around them.
 Our pastoral care approach is both proactive and reactive; it is about strengthening character and building skills to manage life’s challenges both at school and beyond it.